xavimajoral/project-seed/README.md

-# Workflows Course
+# Project Seed

-This project is an example of workflow management.
+This project is a seed created by Xavi Majoral

 ## Technologies

-**It uses:** Git, Github, Gulp (watch, concatenate, ), Browserify, Sass, Compass,...
+Gulp (watch, concatenate, Browserify, sass, autoprefixer, uglify ), Flexbox,...